MaddiFurr/MPCSC/README.md

     - Network (download/upload speed, ping)
 - **Markdown Formatting:** Formats the system information into Markdown text for easy sharing on platforms like Discord.
 - **Clipboard Copying:** Copies the Markdown-formatted text to the clipboard for quick pasting.
-- **Image Generation:** Creates an image with graphs and charts visualizing the system data.
-- **Watermark:** Adds a watermark to the image with the program name, your website link, system name, and timestamp.

 ## Requirements